GENERAL UNION FAQ

 Are there dues associated with signing?

 No. Official union dues start after we ratify our first contract, and will be more than covered by the raise we negotiate in that contract.
 We all vote on our first contract—we would never vote for a contract that doesn’t give us a raise overall.
-As you can see in the Columbia graduate union’s tentative agreement with Columbia University, unions regularly secure significant raises after dues.

 The union card says I’m authorizing the union to represent me and on my behalf negotiate.
 What does that mean?